tilgovi/pyramid-oauthlib/README.rst

 Pyramid OAuthLib is a library to integrate the excellent `OAuthLib`_ library easily into `Pyramid`_ applications.
-It is designed to ease development of OAuth applications, provide smooth migration possibilites to legacy codebases using other authentication or authorization schemes, and provide patterns for providing pluggable OAuth functionality in Pyramid applications.
+It is designed to ease development of OAuth applications, provide smooth migration possibilites to legacy codebases using other authentication or authorization schemes, and configuration patterns for creating pluggable OAuth components for Pyramid.

 Initial functionality: